wso2/docs-is/en/docs/administer/changing-to-oracle.md

 1. Add a new datasource with similar configurations as the [`           WSO2_CARBON_DB          `
-    datasource](#changing-the-default-wso2-carbon-db-datasource) above to
+    datasource](#changing-the-default-datasource) above to
     the `          <IS_HOME>/repository/conf/datasources/master-datasources.xml         ` file.
 Change its
     elements with your custom values.
-For instructions, see [Setting up datasource
+For instructions, see [Setting up datasource configurations.](#setting-up-datasource-configurations)
-    configurations.](#setting-up-datasource-configurations)

 2. If you are setting up a separate database to store registry-related data, update the following configurations in the \< `           IS_HOME>/repository/conf/          `